HighSchoolHacking/GLS/docs/Design/Interfaces/Interface Declarations.md

 ### Errata

-* Java interfaces cannot extend classes so neither will GLS interfaces.
-* Explicit interfaces do not exist in Ruby and Python.
+* Explicit interfaces do not exist in Ruby and Python, so these commands will not print anything in Ruby or Python.